RobotRose/rose_navigation/doc/automatic_navigation_benchmark.md

 ![Alt text](images/simple-1.png "Simple 1")

 Situation with both the robot and the goal at orientation zero degrees.
 The goal is given 4 CR forward from the start pose.

-The test is repeated with varying orientations of the robot start pose and the goal pose.
+The test must be repeated with varying orientations of the robot start pose and the goal pose.

 | Orientation Robot | Orientation Goal | Reached | # collisions | Time | Smoothness |
 | ----------------- | ---------------- | ------- | ------------ | ---- | ---------- |